cytoscape/cytoscape.js/documentation/md/core/fit.md

 ## Details

-If an empty collection or no collection is specified, then the graph is fit to all nodes and edges in the graph.
+If no collection is specified, then the graph is fit to all nodes and edges in the graph.

 ## Examples